 - Join a student organization with an international focus.

 - Invite someone from another country to be your roommate.

 - Help someone practice English in a Conversation Circle.

-- Serve as an international student orientation leader, a paid position.
+- Serve as an international student orientation leader.

 - Ask professors about their global engagement.
 Read about some WMU globally engaged faculty in ScholarWorks.

-- Follow non-mainstream news sources from other countries, including English-language news organizations.
+- Follow new sources from other countries, including English-language news organizations.